Fajar-RahmadJaya/KeyTik/README.md

 * Lightweight: It only 85,5MB!!
 (KeyTik v1.1).
 * Simple GUI: User friendly and simple GUI to boost functionality and simplicity.
 * Easy To Use: Easy to understand while providing many features.
 * Auto Clicker: Bundled into one with download, you can adjust the auto clicker to your preferences.
-Refer to [How To Use KeyTik as Another Automaton](https://github.com/Fajar-RahmadJaya/KeyTik?tab=readme-ov-file#how-to-use-auto-clicker-).
+Refer to [How To Use KeyTik as Auto Clicker](https://github.com/Fajar-RahmadJaya/KeyTik?tab=readme-ov-file#how-to-use-keytik-as-auto-clicker-).
 * Screen Clicker: Still experimenting with it, look forward to it!!
 * Multiple Files Opener Using Shortcut : Still experimenting with it, look forward to it!!
 * Pin Profile : To easily access profile.